White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 AI Lead Generation Service — Add-On or Package

-Offer this as an add-on to existing paid media or SEO retainers.
+Offer this as an add-on to paid media, SEO, website, or CRM retainers.

 AI Customer Support Automation Service

-Position this as a managed service or as an add-on to social media, CRM, or website retainers.
+Position this as a managed add-on to websites, social media, CRM, or customer service retainers.

 WhatsApp AI Marketing Service